-'Whereas the advantage in group is absolutely that all your basic dynamics that are mirrored by the resonance Preliminary findings, not yet published
+'Whereas the advantage in group is absolutely that all your basic dynamics that are mirrored by the resonance points are active simultaneously.'
+(C)

 Meaning of the Crew

 'Apart from experiences that you're not alone, that you have witnesses and that there is a holding power, which is very, very good.'
 (C/T)